Easel: History

 Easels have been in use since the time of the ancient Egyptians.
 In the 1st century, Pliny the Elder made reference to a "large panel" placed upon an easel.

+Around 1810s, Empress Marie-Louise reportedly presented an easel with the monogram of Napoleon's last consort to her painting teacher, miniaturist Jean-Baptiste Isabey.

 Design

 There are three common designs for easels: